OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

   <tbody>
     <tr>
       <td>01</td>
-      <td>The name attribute would be assigned the value according to Section 4.1.12.</td>
+      <td>The <span style="font-family: 'Courier New'">name</span> attribute would be assigned the value according to [Section 4.1.12](#4-1-12-entities).</td>
     </tr>
     <tr>
       <td>02</td>
-      <td>The documentation element should describe the type of entity that is being defined.
+      <td>The <span style="font-family: 'Courier New'">documentation</span> element should describe the type of entity that is being defined.
 In this case, type being defined is an OVAL State Entity that can contain an IP address value.
 Specifically, an IPv4 address or an IPv6 address.</td>
     </tr>
 	<tr>
       <td>08</td>
-      <td>The restriction element specifies the base datatype that the enumeration is restricted to.
-Simple datatypes are restricted to xsd:string.</td>
+      <td>The <span style="font-family: 'Courier New'">restriction</span> element specifies the <span style="font-family: 'Courier New'">base</span> datatype that the enumeration is restricted to.
+Simple datatypes are restricted to <span style="font-family: 'Courier New'">xsd:string</span>.</td>
     </tr>
 	<tr>
       <td>10-17</td>
-      <td>The attribute element states that an OVAL State Entity of this type must specify the datatype attribute and it must have a value of either ipv4_address or ipv6_address.</td>
+      <td>The <span style="font-family: 'Courier New'">attribute</span> element states that an OVAL State Entity of this type must specify the datatype attribute and it must have a value of either ipv4_address or ipv6_address.</td>
     </tr>
   </tbody>
 </table>

 ### 3.4 Designing an OVAL Enumeration
 An OVAL Enumeration is a construct that restricts what would an arbitrary string value to a list of pre-defined literal values.
-OVAL Enumerations are used to restrict the values of OVAL Object, State, and Item Entities such as the protocol entity in the win-def:port_object which restricts values to either to "tcp" or "udp" and attributes such as the recurse_direction behavior attribute which restricts values to either "up", "down", or "none".
+OVAL Enumerations are used to restrict the values of OVAL Object, State, and Item Entities such as the <span style="font-family: 'Courier New'">protocol</span> entity in the <span style="font-family: 'Courier New'">win-def:port_object</span> which restricts values to either to "tcp" or "udp" and attributes such as the <span style="font-family: 'Courier New'">recurse_direction</span> behavior attribute which restricts values to either "up", "down", or "none".

 Each value available within an OVAL Enumeration should have its own documentation that further clarifies the intent of that value.
-Please refer to Section 4.2.9 when defining values for a new OVAL Enumeration.
+Please refer to [Section 4.2.9](#4-2-9-enumerations) when defining values for a new OVAL Enumeration.

 ```xml
 01<xsd:simpleType name="FilterActionEnumeration">